 Electrical symbols and electronic circuit symbols are used for drawing schematic diagram.
+The symbols represent electrical and electronic components.

 The notation to state a resistor's value in a circuit diagram varies.